 Charitable giving has many rewards.
 It gives you and your family great spiritual rewards and it provides for the welfare of others, both now and in the future.
-Many of the critical functions of Port Huron Hospital would not be available without the continued support provided by charitable gifts.
+Many of the critical functions of McLaren Port Huron would not be available without the continued support provided by charitable gifts.

 Tax law encourages charitable giving in the form of tax deductions.
 In addition to providing immediate tax deductions, it may be possible to eliminate capital gains taxes, increase spendable income, and reduce estate and gift taxes by making a charitable gift.